Motorists often ask, "even though the manufacturer says use 91 octane petrol, what’s the benefit from using 95 or 98 octane instead?"

-Despite what some people claim, there is nothing to be gained from running your vehicle on a higher octane petrol than that specified by the manufacturer.
-Unless your engine is knocking (more about that later), buying higher octane petrol is a waste of money.
+On the other hand, and despite what some people claim, there is nothing to be gained from running your vehicle on a higher-octane petrol than that specified by the manufacturer.
+Buying higher octane petrol than you require is a waste of money.

 There are three main grades of fuel readily available in New Zealand.
 Whilst they may have different brand names, the grades are all based on their octane rating: 91, 95 and 98.
 New Zealand petrol uses the Research Octane Number (RON) to rate the octane value of the fuel while some overseas markets use different systems to rate their fuel.
 You need to be careful when looking for this information.

 The lowest octane fuel available in Europe is 95, so any European brand of vehicle should operate on this unless stated otherwise by the vehicle manufacturer.
 Performance or turbo charged vehicles may also use a higher grade of fuel such as 95 or 98.

 New vehicles in New Zealand may be designed by the manufacturer to run on lower-grade fuels, whereas the imported version of the same vehicle may need to run on a higher-grade fuel.
 For information on ethanol blends please see the MIA (Motor Industry Assocation) website.

 There are three ways for you to find out what grade of petrol your vehicle should run on:

 - Labels on the vehicle (typically on the fuel flap)

 - Contacting the manufacturer.